1976 - 77

 Hockey players for Judge included Barry Eagan, Bob Green, J.T.
 Gill and Jim Jacoby.

-The boys tennis team included John Boner, Randy Connelly, Jeff Bernard and Tiger Ellefsen.
-Lew Baker was the coach.
+The boys tennis team finished fifth in the 3-A state meet at BYU, scoring 11 points.
+Carbon won with 17.
+Coached by Fr.
+David Kenehan, the team included John Boner, Randy Connelly, Jeff Bernard and Tiger Ellefsen.

 Kevin Brady was the best player on the baseball team, which also included Steve Pino, Demetrio Johnson, Raul Franco, Steve Heaton, Tony Mele and Pat Kane.